NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 ```

-(Question 2) find the most popular subscription type by the number of customers
+2. find the most popular subscription type by the number of customers

 ```Select SubscriptionType,
 Count(CustomerID) as Number_of_Customers
 from CustomersDataCSV group by SubscriptionType
 ```

-(Question 3) find customers who canceled their subscription within 6 months
+3. find customers who canceled their subscription within 6 months

 ```Select CustomerName,Canceled,SubscriptionStart
 from CustomersDataCSV